 Step 1: Look

+You can discover a lot about a wine from the way it looks.
 Fill your glass about one-third full and observe the wine’s colour.
 This will give you clues about its style, body and character.
 Colour can also reflect the wine’s age.
-Generally, white wine deepens in colour as it ages while red wine gets paler.
+Is it pale, or dark?
 Then examine the clarity and brightness.
 Is the wine clear or hazy?
-How much does it reflect light?
+Does it have “legs”?
+Legs are an indication of viscosity – is the wine thick or thin?
+This is an indication of the alcohol content.

 Step 2: Swirl

-Give the glass a swirl while holding it on a flat surface to spread and aerate the wine, releasing its aromas.
+Give the glass a swirl while holding it on a flat surface.
+This helps to spread and aerate the wine, releasing its aromas.
 (Don’t worry – swirling without sloshing takes practice.)

 Step 3: Smell